 Meet Eric M. Edwards

-I have been practicing law for 7 years.
-After graduating from Sturm College of Law at the University of Denver, I went on to work in both court and private practice settings.
-My commitment to my practice and own family allows me to offer exceptional litigation services along with an understanding of the sensitivity of family law.
+Eric has been practicing law for 7 years.
+He holds a Bachelor of Arts in Molecular, Cellular and Developmental Biology as well as Philosophy.
+After graduating from Sturm College of Law at the University of Denver, he went on to work in both court and private practice settings before establishing his own firm in 2019.

 Learn more about Eric and his experience with